libasoles/croquet-findaslot-app/README.md

 ## How it works

 One of you creates a link and shares it.
-The you all can see in real-time what are your schedule preferences for a given event.
+Then you all can see (with real-time feedback) what are your schedule preferences.

 ## Demo